 More than anything else during Lent, I want to encourage you to make this week holy for yourselves by taking advantage of the beautiful liturgies the Church has to offer.

 Actually the Holy Triduum of Holy Week, which is Holy Thursday through the Easter Vigil on Saturday night, is considered to be one continuous liturgy.

-Holy Saturday is when we welcome the people from our parishes who have been going through RCIA into the Catholic Church.
+Holy Saturday is when, under normal circumstances and not during the corona virus, we welcome the people from our parishes who have been going through RCIA into the Catholic Church.

 I am wishing you all a Happy Holy Week!